Collection Development and Strategies Department

 What’s in it?

-• This database contains an exciting collection of pamphlets, speeches, magazines, newspapers, journal articles, and books on U.S History.
-This database contains nearly 400 topics, but of note are the abolition, suffrage, Revolutionary War, and Civil War collections.
+• This database contains an exciting collection of pamphlets, speeches, magazines, newspapers, journal articles, and books on U.S. History.

 Why should you use it?